 Frugal Travel Tips for the Budget-Savvy Colorado Traveler

-After the year we’ve just had, we could all use a vacation.
-But there’s a major difference between treating yourself and completely draining your savings account, and believe us, travel doesn’t have to mean the latter.
-When you’re traveling in Colorado (or anywhere, really), you have so many options it means that even if you’re on a strict budget, you probably don’t have to compromise as much as you might think.
+You have been working hard and stashing away some funds, and now you're ready to take that long over-due vacation.
+There’s a major difference between treating yourself and completely draining your savings account, and believe us; travel doesn’t have to mean the latter.
+When you’re traveling in Colorado (or anywhere), you have so many options it means that even if you’re on a strict budget, you probably don’t have to compromise as much as you might think.

 Why are you going on this trip?
 What is most important to you?
 Is it the food?
 The nightlife?
 The outdoor adventures?
 Skiing?
 National parks?
 Hot springs?
 Museums?
 A fancy hotel with all the best amenities?
 The breweries?
 The dispensaries?
 Hiking?
 The challenge of seeing as much of Colorado as you can in a single week?